NVlabs/SMRD/README.md

 3. Download data and checkpoints
 4. Script for estimating sensitivity maps from data

-Alternatively, sensitivity maps can be estimated using SENSE, or J-SENSE as done in SMRD, which are available in [Sigpy](https://sigpy.readthedocs.io/en/latest/)
+Alternatively, sensitivity maps can be estimated using SENSE, or J-SENSE as done in SMRD, which are available in [Sigpy](https://sigpy.readthedocs.io/en/latest/).

+To ensure a smooth setup, please make sure that all the versions of the packages listed in `requirements.txt` are compatible with each other.

 ## Example commands
 We provide configuration files in ```configs/``` that contain hyper-parameters used in our experiments.
 Here are example commands for using the configuration files.
 An example is in the run_inf.sh script file.